emacadie/groovy-validator/README.md

 If "thowException" is true for a POGO, the field will either retains its pre-existing value (if it had one) or be set to null.
 If "throwException" is true for an immutable object, the object will not be created.

 Right now it only handles String, double, float, int and long.
-It checks the length of a String field, and whether the numbers are within a set range.
-I might add some regular expression checks to the StringAnnotation in the future.
+For String, it checks the string is checked against a minimum ("minLength") and maximum ("maxLength") length, and against a regular expression ("regEx").
+For integers and longs, the field is checked against minimum ("minValue") and maximum ("maxValue") values, and a set of divisors ("divisorSet").
+For double and float, the field is checked against minimum ("minValue") and maximum ("maxValue") values.
+There are defaults for all of these.

 To use this project:
 Run